beave/sagan/doc/source/configuration.rst

 new variables values.

 Variables can also be used within the ``sagan.yaml`` file.
-For example,  when you set the ``RULE_PATH`` variable, if can be used within sigantures but also within the ``sagan.yaml``.
+For example,  when you set the ``RULE_PATH`` variable, if can be used within signatures but also within the ``sagan.yaml``.
 By doing this,  it allows you one location to make changes across multiple configurations options or signatures.